EPFL-ENAC/limnc-flake-documentation/docs/guides/assignment.md

-# Assigning a data curator/advisor to a dataset
+# Assigning a data curator/advisor to a dataset (tentative)

 To assign a data curator to a dataset in the development version of Datalakes, the following steps must be followed: